The Board Game Design Course

 As a gamer, you probably have plenty of games on your shelf as well.
 Borrow whatever meeples, cubes, dice, tokens, money, or anything else you may need.
 You can always put these back in the original game box later.

 Another great option is to create a digital prototype of your game.
-This can be done on one of many platforms, including:
+This can be done on one of many platforms, including but not limited to:

 Begin by locating components you need, such as dice, meeples, money, etc. and start playing around with the idea.
-It’s very quick and easy to switch out components and try new things because they’re so much available for you here.
+It’s very quick and easy to switch out components and try new things because there is so much available for you here.

 Get with the program